Floorp-Projects/Floorp/intl/docs/dataintl.rst

 only be able to use the customization bits that are exposed to the Web, based on the locale the user broadcasts to the Web and any additional settings.

-But that leaves out a lot of bits of information that could inform the formatting.
+But that ignores bits of information that could inform the formatting.

 Public API such as :js:`Intl.*` will not be able to look into the Operating System for regional preferences.
 It will also respect settings such as `Resist Fingerprinting`